parryc/parryblog/_posts/2009-08-04-remember-remember-the-second-of-august.md

 - travel
 - china
 title: Remember, Remember, the 2nd of August
+tinyTitle: Remember Remember the 2nd of August
 ---
 The Nationalist treason and plot.
 I know of no reason, why the Communist win Should ever be forgot.
 On many military emblems throughout China has 八二 (8/2), signifying the Communist “Independence Day.”

 Much of CCTV was filled with praise and glory and really bad Communist music for the defeat of the Nationalists 60 years ago.